 It’s not uncommon for people to buy a house that needs repairs far below the regular market value.
 Many people base their home purchases and investments off of buying these inexpensive houses.
-Unfortunately, when you buy a home that requires repairs to achieve livability, some lenders will not lend you money.
+Unfortunately, when you buy a home that needs repairs to achieve livability, some lenders will not lend you money.
 Necessary repairs can cause

 It’s not uncommon for people to buy a house that needs repairs far below the regular market value.
 Many people base their home purchases and investments off of buying these inexpensive houses.
-Unfortunately, when you buy a home that requires repairs to achieve livability, some lenders will not lend you money.
+Unfortunately, when you buy a home that needs repairs to achieve livability, some lenders will not lend you money.
 Necessary repairs can cause a deal to fall apart.
 The good thing is, there are a few ways to finance a property that needs repairs.

 Fannie Mae’s Homestyle Loan